wabosh/heroku-buildpack-mono/README.md

 5. Once completed, it then creates a commit, tag, and release here, which is fetched by Heroku on building your app.

 #### full vs minimal builds
-The builder creates two version of mono:
+The builder creates two versions of mono:

 1. Full build. ~95mb slug size increase.
   * Includes everything, including libgdiplus, boehm, libraries (e.g. for use in mkbundle).

 2. Minimal build. ~30mb slug size increase.
-  * Removes shared libraries, boehm, includes, System.Windows.Forms
+  * Removes shared libraries, boehm, header includes, System.Windows.Forms
+  * libgdiplus is included

 For most, the minimal build will work fine, and it is the default.
 Enable the full build if you need its resources or are having problems.